 Kimberly was selected for the Poetry Ireland Introduction Series in 2011 and has performed at Kaleidoscope (Dublin), Ó Bheal (Cork), the Palau Maricel (Spain), the National Concert Hall of Ireland, the Dublin Book Festival, Barrow River Arts Festival, Prague Microfestival, the Belfast Book Festival, London's Maintenant Camarade Poetry Festival, and the International Literature Festival Dublin.
 She has been awarded residencies at the Fundación Valparaíso, the Heinrich Böll Cottage, and The Studios of Key West.

 She earned a BA summa cum laude in English and French from Butler University, an MFA in Creative Writing from the University of Alabama, an MA in Gender Studies from the University of Cincinnati and a PhD in Creative Writing from Middlesex University.

 Kimberly has held full-time lecturing posts at York St John University and Florida Gulf Coast University and has also taught at Maynooth University, Middlesex University, the University of East London, CityLit, the Irish Writers Centre, and Big Smoke Writing Factory.
-In 2018 she joined the School of English and the Poetry Centre at the University of Leeds as a Lecturer in Creative Writing and Programme Leader for the new BA English Literature with Creative Writing.
+In 2018 she joined the School of English and the Poetry Centre at the University of Leeds as Programme Leader for Creative Writing.
 She lives in York.